 7. Red Cabbage Strudel

-This vegetarian strudel is chockfull of flavor thanks to the pairing of sautéed red cabbage with wine, onions, pear, pine nuts, butter and herbs.
+This vegetarian strudel is chockfull of flavour thanks to the pairing of sautéed red cabbage with wine, onions, pear, pine nuts, butter and herbs.

 It's a delectable main course that will no doubt help diners appreciate the virtues of red cabbage.